trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 ---
 layout: post
-title: Enabling Covert Operations - 0: Dynamic Invocation & Modular Shellcode Injection
+title: Enabling Covert Operations - 0: Dynamic Invocation
 ---

 *TLDR: The first in an irregularly updated blog series on enhancing open-source tooling through contributions to SharpSploit that enable covert, all-in-memory operations.
 First up, how to dynamically invoke unmanaged code from memory or disk while (mostly) avoiding P/Invoke and suspicious imports, as well as three modular C# implementations of convert remote injection techniques.*